Malabo - Things to Do in Malabo in April

 Top things to do during your visit

-Pico Basile Crater Hikes
+Pico Basile Summit Hikes

 Where to Stay in Malabo in April